|

 page usually describes the purpose of the site.

-Hypertext Markup Language.
+HTMLHypertext Markup Language.
 Programming code

 web browsers use to construct a web page on a computer screen.